 Full Moon

 The Full Moon occurs when the Moon is directly opposite the Sun, fully illuminated and at its brightest.
-The peak of the lunar cycle — a vivid, high-energy moment that's perfect for celebrating what's going well.
+The loudest part of the lunar cycle — high visibility, high feeling, and hard to ignore.

 Common Questions